calebgeniesse/reciprocal_isomap/README.md

 # reciprocal_isomap
-Reciprocal Isomap for robust non-linear dimensionality reduction in Python
+A reciprocal variant of Isomap for robust non-linear dimensionality reduction in Python